25 Random Things About Me

 - Nickname.
 I got the nickname ‘kawaii’ among my friends since 5 years ago.
 Kawaii means cute in Japanese.

 - Waitressing.
 For a long time even till today, I have a deep seated wish to try waitressing, just for a week or two.
 I think it’s fun to be in the front line, interact with customers, and serve others.
 I also think waitressing is a challenging job which will stretch and make one grow.
-I’m quite specific about the kind of waitressing I want to do – only in a vegan/vegetarian restaurant, and in a reasonably upscale place.

 - Sleeping.
 I’m quite a light sleeper.
 Unless I’m exhausted and tired, I usually wake up quite easily in the presence of disturbances.